Abiorh001/omnicoreagent/README.md

 MCPOmni Connect is a powerful, universal command-line interface (CLI) that serves as your gateway to the Model Context Protocol (MCP) ecosystem.
 It seamlessly integrates multiple MCP servers, AI models, and various transport protocols into a unified, intelligent interface.

+> 🚀 **New User?** Start with the [⚙️ Configuration Guide](#%EF%B8%8F-configuration-guide) to understand the difference between config files, transport types, and OAuth behavior.
+Then check out the [🧪 Testing](#-testing) section to get started quickly.

 ## ✨ Key Features

 ### 🔌 Universal Connectivity